ECronin1973/WSAA-Project/README.md

 2. **Group and Sort Data**:
    - Groups the data by `Year` and `Month` to calculate total fatalities for each month.
-   - Sorts the months in calendar order for proper visualization.
+   - Sorts the months in calendar order for proper visualisation.

 3. **Detect Trends**:
    - Calculates the change in fatalities between consecutive months.